The 8 Best PPC Ad Networks

 Pricing: CPC model based on the competition and ad relevance, CPM, Cost-per-send (CPS).

-Tip: One tactic that gets results on LinkedIn is offering valuable tips, whitepapers, or other content that directly relates to users’ industry.
+Tip: One tactic that gets results on LinkedIn is offering valuable tips, whitepapers, or other content related to users’ industry.

 Twitter offers several options to reach users through the platform used by 330 million active users each month.

-Unlike many of the other platforms, Twitter ads are entirely contained on Twitter, with no network partners.
+Unlike many other platforms, Twitter ads are entirely contained on Twitter, with no network partners.

-Promoted tweets are probably one of the most flexible ad formats because these can include any combinations of text and other media that complies with the overall policies.
+Promoted tweets are probably one of the most flexible ad formats because they can include any combinations of text and other media that comply with the overall policies.

 Placements: Twitter.com and Twitter app.